Npcodes1/Headstarter-Flashcards/README.md

 # This is Project 4 of the Headstarter AI Fellowship.

 ## Goal
-    - The goal is to create a set of flashcards using AI and Strip.
+    - The goal is to create a set of flashcards using AI and Stripe.

 ## Tech Used
     - Next.js